Offered by Department of Biology

 - Prereq: BIOL 360* or permission of instructor

-Some presentations will consist of the students reading an assigned paper followed by an oral presentation of its contents.
-Student
+weekly.
+Some presentations will consist of the students reading an assigned paper followed by an oral presentation of its

 - BIOL 884 - Freshwater Management Techniques - 3 hours

-both freshwater ecosystems and fishery management.
-Students will learn to analyze freshwater management problems using
+freshwater ecosystems and fishery management.
+Students will learn to analyze freshwater management problems using multiple

-multiple techniques, to suggest alternative approaches, and to identify consequences of those approaches.
-Offered on-line
+techniques, to suggest alternative approaches, and to identify consequences of those approaches.
+Offered online, Spring of

 - BIOL 885P - Molecular Genetics - 3 hours